kwat0308/gtracr/README.md

 ## Testing for performance
 This can be done by running **test_trajectory.py**.
 The specifications should be changed manually within the code.

+## Geomagnetic Cutoffs
+The geomagnetic cutoffs are the cutoffs to the valid particle trajectories at a specified location on Earth.
+A heatmap of the valid trajectories (with the necessary configurations (particle type, particle energy / rigidity, location, altitude)) can be obtained by running **geomagnetic_cutoff.py**.
+- The locations must be set from **add_location.py**, which will create a global database for different locations on Earth.
 <!-- Performance tests can be run by **python tests/test_from_nparray.py** and **python tests/test_from_datafile.py**, where tests are run by using numpy arrays or constructed data files as valid inputs respectively.
 The maximum matrix dimension (n) for a n-by-n matrix is set to 1000.
 A plot showing the performance as a function of dimension will be displayed.
 The constructed numpy array / datafile will have random values from 0-1 as elements with the provided shape.
 Available flags:
 - **--verbosity, -v**: Set verbosity level (integer from 0-4).
 Default is 0.